alyshareinard/100-days-of-code/log.md

 I wonder if I should get a developer account -- not yet, but maybe soon.

 **Link to work:** https://www.hackingwithswift.com/100/swiftui completed day 10-12, 16-22.

+### R1D9: Jan 21, 2020

+**Today's Progress**: Feeling under the weather but put my hour in -- worked through hacking with swift project and looked at a few swift practice sites.
+In the Hacking With Swift there was a nice overview of the grid method -- I'll add that to my tiems table app tomorrow -- I am finding that the number keys don't line up on the ipad, so a grid might help.

+**Thoughts:**  Tired, but feeling good about completing my hour of coding.

+**Link to work:** https://www.hackingwithswift.com/100/swiftui completed day 23-24.5, checked out https://edabit.com/ for code practicing -- not a bad interface, but a bit slow.